tksh164/filegen/README.md

 # FileGen

-FileGen is the file generation tool.
+FileGen is a file generation tool.

 ## Usage